kahunacohen/real-world-fp/README.md

   }
 ]
 ```
-We'd like the resultant CSV file to look like this:
+We'd like to transform this data to a CSV file like this, where the total salary column is the sum of the monthly
+payments:

 | Last Name  | First Name | Total Salary
 | ---------- | -----------| ------------